-CCL Industries Inc. ("CCL" and the "Company") commenced operations in 1951 as Connecticut Chemicals (Canada) Limited.
+CCL Industries Inc. commenced operations in 1951 as Connecticut Chemicals (Canada) Limited.
 In 1972, the business was acquired by Conn Chem Limited, then the controlling shareholder of Connecticut Chemicals (Canada) Limited.
 Conn Chem Limited had been incorporated under the laws of Ontario on April 15, 1957, and was continued under the Canada Business Corporations Act on December 16, 1977.
 On May 25, 1978, its name was changed to The Conn Chem Group Ltd. and on November 28, 1979, to CCL Industries Inc.

-The registered and head office of CCL Industries Inc. is located at 105 Gordon Baker Road, Suite 500, Willowdale, Ontario M2H 3P8.
+The registered and head office of CCL Industries Inc. is located at 105 Gordon Baker Road, Suite 500, Toronto, Ontario M2H 3P8.
 Unless the context otherwise indicates, a reference to "CCL" or "the Company" means CCL Industries Inc. and its subsidiary companies.
-Listed below are the principal direct or indirect operating subsidiaries each of whose total assets or sales and operating revenues constitute more than 10% of the total consolidated assets or consolidated sales and operating revenues of the Company for the year ended December 31, 2010.
+Listed below are the principal direct or indirect operating subsidiaries each of whose total assets or sales and operating revenues constitute more than 10% of the total consolidated assets or consolidated sales and operating revenues of the Company for the year ended December 31, 2012.
 The combined assets and sales of the other subsidiaries of CCL do not constitute more than 20% of the consolidated assets or the consolidated sales and operating revenues of the Company.

-The Company manages three principal operating units, the Label Division, the Container Division and the Tube Division.
+The Company manages three principal business segments, the Label Segment, the Container Segment and the Tube Segment.

-In the United States, Mexico and Puerto Rico, the Label Division operates through the Company's indirect wholly owned subsidiary CCL Label, Inc. (incorporated in Michigan), which in turn has the following principal direct and indirect wholly owned subsidiaries (with state or country of incorporation):
+In the United States, Mexico and Puerto Rico, the Label Segment operates through the Company's indirect wholly owned subsidiary CCL Label, Inc. (incorporated in Michigan), which in turn has the following principal direct and indirect wholly owned subsidiaries (with state or country of incorporation):

-CCL Insertco de Puerto Rico, Inc. - Delaware CCL Insertco, LLC - Maryland Etiquetas CCL S.A. de C.V. - Mexico CCL Label (St. Louis), Inc. - Missouri CCL Label de Puerto Rico, Inc. - Puerto Rico CCL Label/Portland, Inc. - Oregon CCL Label/Sioux Falls, Inc. - South Dakota
+CCL Label (San German), Inc. - Delaware CCL Label (Baltimore), LLC - Maryland Etiquetas CCL S.A. de C.V. - Mexico CCL Label (St. Louis), Inc. - Missouri CCL Label de Puerto Rico, Inc. - Puerto Rico CCL Label/Portland, Inc. - Oregon CCL Label/Sioux Falls, Inc. - South Dakota CCL Label (Chicago), Inc. - Illinois